-An effective email marketing strategy can be vital to achieving your overall marketing goals.
+Effective email marketing strategies can be vital to achieving your overall marketing strategy goals.
 It provides a ton of opportunities to marketers looking to expand their audiences.

-A survey by the Content Marketing Institute revealed that 93% of B2B marketers use email to distribute their content.
-Furthermore, 40% of them said that email newsletters are important to the success of their content marketing strategies.
+A survey by the Content Marketing Institute revealed that 87% of B2B marketers use email to distribute their content.

 Image via Content Marketing Institute

-Let’s take a look at some of the steps you should follow to create a successful email marketing strategy.
+Let’s take a look at some of the best practices you should follow to create a successful strategy for marketing purposes.

 1. Define Your Goals

-Some of the most common email marketing goals include:
+Some of the most common marketing goals for an email campaign include:

 - Increase brand visibility

 - Build relationships with existing customers and improve customer relationship management

 Outlining the objectives for your strategy is crucial for your marketing campaign.